ffund/run-my-experiment-on-geni-blog/2016-03-06-conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot.md

 This experiment shows how an attacker can use a simple man-in-the-middle attack to capture and view traffic that is transmitted through a WiFi hotspot.

-It should take about 60-120 minutes to run this experiment, but you will need to have [reserved that time](http://geni.orbit-lab.org) in advance.
-This experiment uses wireless resources (specifically, the "outdoor" testbed on [ORBIT](http://geni.orbit-lab.org), or the [WITest](https://witestlab.poly.edu) testbed), and you can only use wireless resources on GENI during a reservation.
+It should take about 120 minutes to run this experiment, but you will need to have reserved that time in advance.
+This experiment uses wireless resources, and you can only use wireless resources on ORBIT/COSMOS during a reservation.

-To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
-You should have already [uploaded your SSH keys to the portal](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
-The project lead of the project you belong to must have [enabled wireless for the project](https://portal.geni.net/secure/wimax-enable.php).
-Finally, you must have reserved time on either [the outdoor testbed at ORBIT](http://geni.orbit-lab.org) or the [WITest testbed](https://witestlab.poly.edu), and you must run this experiment during your reserved time.
-(Alternatively, you can use "sb4" testbed at [ORBIT](http://geni.orbit-lab.org), with some [modifications](#usingothertestbeds) to the instructions.)
+To reproduce this experiment on ORBIT/COSMOS, you will need an account, and you will need to have joined a project.
+You should have already uploaded your SSH keys to your profile.
+Finally, you must have reserved time on either [the outdoor testbed at ORBIT](http://orbit-lab.org), and you must run this experiment during your reserved time.
+(Alternatively, you can use "sb4" testbed at [ORBIT](http://orbit-lab.org), with some [modifications](#usingothertestbeds) to the instructions.)

 * Skip to [Results](#results)
 * Skip to [Run my experiment](#runmyexperiment)